RNAsubopt − manual page for RNAsubopt 2.3.5

 Usually, constraints provided from input file only apply to a single input sequence.
-Therefore, RNAfold will stop its computation and quit after the first input sequence was processed.
-Using this switch, RNAfold processes multiple input sequences and applies the same provided constraints to each of them.
+Therefore, RNAsubopt will stop its computation and quit after the first input sequence was processed.
+Using this switch, RNAsubopt processes multiple input sequences and applies the same provided constraints to each of them.

 Remove non−canonical base pairs from the structure constraint

 Enforce base pairs given by round brackets ( ) in structure constraint

 Use SHAPE reactivity data in the folding recursions (does not work for Zuker suboptimals and stochastic backtracking yet)